LokeshNaidu-git/JavaScript/README.md

 # JavaScript
-This is repository for java script projects
+This is repository for java script practice projects.